CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 New versions to use coming soon!

 # How to use:
-Open Launcher.exe (from the binary release in Releases https://github.com/nobody1256/Minecraft-Bedrock-Version-Manager/releases .
-Delete your current version on mcbe (Take backups of your worlds). and double click on the appx file that you downloaded!
+Open  MCVL-win_x64.exe [Releases](https://github.com/crystalvortex/Minecraft-Bedrock-Version-Manager/releases) .
+Delete your current version on mcbe (Take backups of your worlds). and open the appx file that you downloaded! (if the downloaded file doesnt end with a .appx at the end just add it eg: app.appx)

 To find your worlds, paste this in your search bar/button:
 %LocalAppData%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftWorlds